JasperFx/wolverine/docs/tutorials/getting-started.md

 is able to cut down on even more of the typical cruft code forced upon you by other .NET tools.

 *You might be saying that this sounds like the behavior of the conventional method injection behavior of Minimal API in .NET 6, and it is.
-But I'd like to point out that Wolverine had this years before the ASP.NET team got around to it:-)*
+But we'd like to point out that Wolverine had this years before the ASP.NET team got around to it. :-)*

 This page introduced the basic usage of Wolverine, how to wire Wolverine into .NET applications, and some rudimentary `Handler` usage.
-There's much more of course, so learn more about [Handlers and Messages](/guide/handlers/).
+Of course, this all was local with in memory usage and Wolverine can do so much more.
+Dive deeper and learn more about its other [Handlers and Messages](/guide/handlers/) capabilities.